logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 Next click the Authentication tab and verify the settings are identical to the picture below.
 !!! note
 Currently AKS is only supported through managed identities.
+Contact the Logical Clocks sales team if you have a self-managed Kubernetes cluster.

 <p align="center">
   <figure>